 There may be other reasons for your healthcare provider to advise a gastric banding procedure.

-As with any surgery, complications may occur.
+As with any surgery, complications may happen.
 They may include:

 Laparoscopic banding procedure has fewer risks because there is no incision made into the stomach wall.

 There may be other risks based on your specific health condition.
 Be sure to discuss any concerns with your healthcare provider before the procedure.